CentauriSoldier/LuaEx/README.md

 ### 🇨​​​​​🇭​​​​​🇦​​​​​🇳​​​​​🇬​​​​​🇪​​​​​🇱​​​​​🇴​​​🇬​​​​​
 **v0.91** ***(IN PROGRESS)***
+- Bugfix:  The **class** static constructor not executing correctly.
 - Bugfix:  The **class** system not permitting **Lua/LuaEx** keywords to be used as member names when using directives.
 - Bugfix:  **CoG** not allowing recursive access to *config* table.
 - Bugfix:  **Dox** displaying parameters, returns and other combined tags out of order.